Tutorials¶

 $ tskit vcf foo.ts > foo.vcf

-For this small example (only five samples), the file sizes are similar, but the tree sequence is slightly larger (it does carry a good bit more information about the trees, after all).
-However, if we up the sample sizes to 2000 and 3000 (the simulation is still pretty quick) the tree sequence is twenty-three times smaller:
+For this small example (only five diploid samples), the file sizes are similar, but the tree sequence is slightly larger than the VCF (it does carry a good bit more information about the trees, after all).
+However, if we up the sample sizes to 1000 and 1500 (the simulation is still pretty quick) the tree sequence is fifty-two times smaller:

 $ tskit vcf foo.ts > foo.vcf